 Even if it’s clear that the individual is incapacitated and requires the appointment of a Guardian, a dispute can arise as to who that Guardian should be.
 Under these circumstances the Court will look at the relationship between the person seeking Guardianship (the Petitioner) and the individual, the family circumstances and dynamics, the best interests of the incapacitated individual, and the suitability of the Petitioner to serve in a fiduciary capacity (ex. criminal record, recent history of bankruptcy filings, outstanding civil judgments, etc.).

-At Cona Elder Law, our experienced Elder Law attorneys and seasoned litigators will help you navigate the complex court process to protect your loved one.
+At Cona Elder Law, our experienced Long Island Elder Law attorneys and seasoned litigators will help you navigate the complex court process to protect your loved one.
 We zealously advocate for our clients while compassionately guiding them through the guardianship process in all court jurisdictions throughout New York State and we’ll do the same for you.
+Contact us today to see how we can help.